memespring/wiki-platformland-content/digital-proof.md

 ## One-use check-codes

 One example is the approach used by the GOV.UK ‘Share driving licence’ service.
-It lets users create a one-use code that a third party (for example a car-rental company) can use to check the details of a licence.
+It lets users create a one-use code that a third party (for example a car-rental company) can use to check the details of a licence [^1].
 This has the advantage that it clearly puts the user in control of how and when they share data about themselves.

 ## Digitally signed facts

 Digilocker, part of the IndiaStack project, is a personal datastore for cryptographically signed government documents.
 For example, users can use it to store a digital representation of their driving licence, signed by the government.
 As technologist Terence Eden has written, there are many situations where it might be useful for official organisations (government departments, universities, courts, etc) to sign facts, for example, that an individual has a particular qualification or is over 18, or that an organisation has a licence to sell a particular medicine.
-He also points out that this can be done without a blockchain in sight.²
+He also points out that this can be done without a blockchain in sight.[^2]

 ## APIs that answer questions